podulator/video-overlays/README.md

 *   _html_template :: the name of the html template file.
 Tokens are replaced
 *   _max_rows :: how much data to process, zero means all
 *   _s3_destination :: where to upload all cretaed assets to.
 Tokens are replaced
+*   _s3_logs :: where to upload the log file to.
+If empty it becomes s3_materials bucket /video_render_logs/
 *   _s3_materials :: where to get all the materials from.
 Downloaded to ./materials/
 *   _script_file :: JSON file describing what to draw, when and where
 *   _terminate_on_completion :: should the ec2 box suicide when done